trebloc/project-01/README.md

 GET	| api/stations/:id/comments/ | read all comments
 PUT	| api/stations/:id/comments/ | update comments #5
 DELETE | api/stations/:id/comments/	| destroy comment #11
-POST | api/new_station/:id | create a new station suggestion
+POST | /api/suggest/:id | create a new station suggestion
-GET	| api/new_station |	get all new stations
+GET	| api/suggest |	get all new station suggestions

 * **RESTful Routes** - Used CRD for my project in the comment model, R for station model, and RD for the suggestion model.
 * **AJAX** - Utilized AJAX to fetch JSON data on the backend of things.